 One of the prominent ways to help you shop sustainably is being conversant with eco-labels.
 Eco-labels are also known as environmental or green labels or kitemarks.
 These refer to specific symbols on a product that reflects its conformity to specific social or environmental standards.
 Therefore, the symbols serve as guides when shopping.

-Greenwashing is becoming increasingly prominent within various industries.
+Greenwashing is becoming increasingly prominent within various industries and is something to keep in mind when exploring how to shop sustainably.
 This term is primarily used within the garment and fashion industry.
 Brands recognize the growing narrative around sustainability, such as waste reduction and organic pieces.
 Unfortunately, as a result, some of them make exaggerated or false claims about their sustainable endeavors.

 It's one thing for a company or brand to make a claim, but it's another thing to have green credentials to back it up.
 In this light, identifying green credentials gives consumers the power to choose the brands they associate with and call others out for greenwashing practices.
 Below are some ways to check on green credentials:

 Sustainable businesses are increasingly publishing transparency reports on their sites.
 This makes it easy for everyone to see their activities easily.
-For instance, a sustainable fashion brand will post regular reports, its credentials, and environmental commitment.
+For instance, a sustainable fashion brand will post regular reports on its credentials and environmental commitment.
+Most of these companies will also give precise information on the fabrics they use for their clothes and other items.
 This helps people comfortably shop sustainably.
-Most of these companies will also give precise information on the fabrics they use for their clothes and other items.

 Apart from identifying credentials and labels on a business's site, you can also check the regulators' sites.
 For instance, the B Corp site has a directory list.
 This helps you search for certified B Corporations - corporations that meet the highest environmental and social performance standards.
 There are also sites to check a company's ratings, such as its carbon footprint.